COVID-19 pandemic in Greece: Closure of educational institutions

 Starting on 28 February, with four confirmed cases in the country, the precautionary local closure of schools was decided when there was concern that members of these school communities may have come into contact with a coronavirus carrier.
 On the same day, all educational trips abroad programmed by Greek schools were suspended and various municipalities around the country began disinfecting schools locally.
 On 4 March, the closure of all public and private educational institutions of all levels in Ilia, Achaea and Zakynthos was decided and from 8 March all educational trips within the country were suspended.

 On 10 March, the operation of all schools, universities, daycare centres and all other educational establishments were suspended nationwide for fourteen days.
 A special purpose leave of 15 days was introduced for working parents.
 Ten days later, on 20 March, this was extended such that all educational institutions would remain closed until 10 April.
 On 10 April, the Minister of Education Niki Kerameos announced that all educational institutions would remain closed until 10 May.

 Schools reopened on 14 September, subject to fulfilling a list of 16 conditions notably concerning hygiene measures, break times, school trips and activities.
-However, opposition parties and students' groups have criticised the government for the insufficiency of the measures, while many school strikes were initiated across the country.
+However, opposition parties and students' groups criticised the government for the insufficiency of the measures, while many school strikes were initiated across the country.

-During the second national lockdown since 7 November, only special education schools remain open.
+During the second national lockdown from 7 November, only special education schools remained open.
 Secondary and tertiary education institutions were closed from 7 November; students were offered distance learning.
 Kindergartens and primary schools were initially intended to remain open during the lockdown but joined other schools in closing down from 16 November, while schools remained closed at least until 7 January.

 Penalties for not conforming to isolation rules

-A person who has tested positive and who fails to isolate can be sentenced to prison for up to five years, this rises if someone else has been infected because of the breach to ten years and in the event that the breach leads to the death of a third party, up to fifteen years in prison.
+A person who had tested positive and who failed to isolate could be sentenced to prison for up to five years, this rose if someone else were infected because of the breach to ten years and in the event that the breach led to the death of a third party, up to fifteen years in prison.